sjoerdvankreel/firefly-synth/FEATURES.md

 - Min/Max: controls the modulation amount.
 - Op(erator): Multiply, Add, Add-Bipolar.<br/>Subtypes absolute, relative (to modulation target) and stacked (relative to all previous operators).
 - If you don't want the modulation signal to clip, only use the "stacked" versions.

+# Shape and skew for distortion and LFO's
+Shape modes:
+- Saw/sqr/tri/sin - I hope these are obvious.
+- SS, SC, CS, CC, SSS, SSC, ... etc => sine-sine, sine-cosine, cosine-sine, cosine-cosine, sine-sine-sine... etc
+- Fold (Distortion) => foldback shaper
+- Smooth (LFO) => this a periodic smooth noise generator.
+Being periodic it can be phase-adjusted etc. It's a bit like Perlin noise.
+- Static, Static free-running: random forms with seed and step-count.
+Free-running will (for all practical purposes) never repeat.

+Skew modes:
+- Off: does nothing.
+Very CPU efficient.
+So, use it instead of one of the other ones with skew factor set so it does nothing.
+- Lin: Linear skewing.
+Works well on saw/sqr/tri waves.
+- ScU/ScB: Scale Bi/Unipolar.
+- XpU/XpB: Exponential unipolar/bipolar skew.
+Works well with sine/cosine/sin-cos/cos-sin etc.